A2-Collaboration/ant/README.md

 Now you should be able to compile the ant framework.
 Therefore clone this respository, either directly from https://github.com/A2-Collaboration-dev/ant.git or you may want to fork it.
-As mentioned above, the installation works best when the APLCON and ant folder reside in the same directory.
+As mentioned above, the installation works best when the APLCONpp and ant folder reside in the same directory.
 Inside your ant directory create a build direcory:

 `mkdir build && cd build && cmake ..`